raditya1117/HoneyBadger/python-errors/article.md

     x=10+"HoneyBadger"
 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```
-Similarly, calling a non callable object or iterating a non-iterable object also results in a TypeError exception, as shown below:
+Similarly, calling a non callable object or iterating on a non-iterable object also results in TypeError exception, as shown below:

 ```py
 name="HoneyBadger"